tangkenyi2001/vllm/ken/diagrams/vLLM_arch.md

 ## 1. vLLM Engine Architecture

 This diagram shows the flow of requests from the client to the vLLM engine.
 The engine manages tokenization, scheduling, and processing, then dispatches tasks to the workers.
-All-reduce is for tensor parallism, while P2P is for Pipeline parallelism

 ```mermaid
 graph TD